Saturday, December 9, 2023

 That we so profoundly devalue our innate interconnectedness with planetary life and each other means we are separated from the depths of expression of our beauty, creativity and love as human beings.
 Rather than resourcing our imaginations to create just and regenerative worlds, we have somehow determined that a perverted necropolitics is “just the way things are”, damning us and future generations to the cascading apocalypse.
 Addictions to fossil fuels and power turn souls into wounded monsters whose rage disrupts the peaceful possibilities of a profoundly wondrous planet rich in exquisite diversity.
 Instead, rage and trauma lead narcissistic and short-sighted decision-making, further contributing to rising tides of violence and ecological imbalance.

-Women I know and love and some courageous men acknowledge to me that they feel changed by the events of the past two months, since the acts of terror of October 7th.
+Women I know and love and some courageous men acknowledge to me that they feel changed by the events of the past two months, since the violence of October 7th.
 While we’ve been critical of our governments before, we find ourselves waking up in a truly Orwellian world where the walls seem to gain depth and structure with each passing minute.
 The Western world’s championing of human rights has become empty rhetoric.
 It has turned to ash.

 Confused arguments warp the clear violations that we see taking place before us.
 Disproportionate responses pass silently as “reasonable”.
 Clearly supremacist logics are centered as righteous and good, while historical memory is manipulated for the most cynical ends.
 Silence is demanded through surveillance and tactics rooted in heavily resourced pressure, ridicule and harassment.